Intermodulation Interference Detection in 6G Networks: A Machine Learning Approach: Intermodulation Interference

-A similar computation can be made for a fifth-order non-linearity, where the subtractive products give us other in-band products.
-These are $\{3f_1 - 2f_2, 3f_2 - 2f_1\}$ and are the fifth-order intermodulation products ($f_\text{IM5}$).
-Similarly, the portion of the output signal that has those fifth-order products is $y_\text{IM5}$.
-Fig.~\ref{fig:pim} shows the third- and fifth-order intermodulation products.
-In FDD, the duplex gap (i.e., the difference between the downlink and uplink frequencies) dictates whether the subtractive products fall in the uplink frequency band.
+\textbf{Intermodulation and duplex mode:} In FDD, the duplex gap (i.e., the difference between the downlink and uplink frequencies) dictates whether the subtractive products fall in the uplink frequency band.
 However, in TDD, the transmit and receive frequency bands are the same.
-Despite that, an odd-order intermodulation product can fall in-band another TDD (or even FDD) receive frequency.
-In fact, with several frequency bands allocated for transmission and reception spanning sub-6 GHz waves, millimeter waves, and terahertz waves, it is possible for even-ordered intermodulation products (e.g., $f_1 + f_2$ or $2f_1 + 2f_2$) to fall in-band one or more receive frequencies.
+Despite that, an odd-order intermodulation product (subtractive or additive) can fall in-band another TDD (or even FDD) receive frequency.
+In fact, with several frequency bands allocated for transmission and reception spanning sub-6 GHz waves, millimeter waves, and terahertz waves, it is possible for either even-ordered or additive intermodulation products (e.g., $f_1 + f_2$ or $2f_1 + 2f_2$) to fall in-band one or more receive PRBs regardless of the duplex mode.